fut-infrastructure/implementation-guide/pages/_includes/ehealth-provenance-intro.md

 The details of different usages of Provenance resources relevant to clients are described together with the resources and operations they are supporting.
 In overview this is:

 ### Reuse of Observations and QuestionnaireResponses
-In certain circumstances data from Observations and QuestionnaireResponses can be reused.
-When this is requested by a client a Provenance resource will identify the source of the original data.
+When a client submits measurements in the form of Observation, QuestionnaireResponse and/or Media, the client can submit one or more of these as reused resources, provided that reuse requirements have been met.
+For each resource where data is reused, the client must construct a Provenance that:

+* identifies the resource containing reused data through the target of Provenance
+* identifies the resource from where data was reused
+* identifies a policy which states reuse

+Each such Provenance must be submitted along with the resources containing reused data.

 See [eHealth-observation](StructureDefinition-ehealth-observation.html#marking-observations-as-reused) for further details.